WillLiu360/maximilian/README.md

 NOTE: requirements.txt will install ALL requirements, individual installs per module can be found in /requirements

-NOTE: Because requirements.txt lists https as the address for the repos, you'll get prompted for a password.
-Because of the way accounts are managed you're likely using SSH keys to auth and might not know your password.
-To get around this you can create an "App Password" to auth. https://confluence.atlassian.com/bitbucket/app-passwords-828781300.html#Apppasswords-Createanapppassword See the directions here for setting that up: https://bitbucket.org/equinoxfitness/datacoco/src/master/

 You may also need to install PostgreSQL:
 ```
 brew install postgresql